ArminJo/ServoEasing/README.md

 - Added detach() function.

 ### Version 1.3.0
-- Added ESP32 support by using ESP32Servo.h and Ticker.h instead of Servo.h timer interrupts.
+- Added ESP32 support by using /ESP32Servo.h/ and /Ticker.h/ instead of /Servo.h/ timer interrupts.
 - Changed degree parameter and values from uint8_t to integer to support operating a servo from -90 to + 90 degree with 90 degree trim.
 - RobotArmControl + QuadrupedControl examples refactored.
 - Changed "while" to "for" loops to avoid a gcc 7.3.0 atmel6.3.1 bug.